gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 * The tiles aren't positioned and don't look the way I anticipated, and don't really read as tiles.

-> Prompt: Reduce the size of the grid as this is a simplified representation.
+> Reduce the size of the grid as this is a simplified representation.
 Remove the premium square colorings.
 Remove the tiles.
 Keep the middle square pink and add a black star overlaid and centered on it.

 !["scrabble2"](/img/scrabble2.png)

 It felt like a risk asking Claude to do four things at once, but it worked out okay.
 I like the simplified grid dimensions.

-> **Prompt**: Make the grid 9x9 and make the size a little larger.
+> Make the grid 9x9 and make the size a little larger.
 Set the board color to #F1DDC7.
 Set the pink color to #F59F9F.
 Replace the inner grid with a single gridline instead of double gridlines to simplify.
 Make sure the star is centered.

 !["scrabble3"](/img/scrabble3.png)